-Nourish Meals on Wheels (Nourish) is a nonprofit organization established to enrich the lives of seniors and others in the South Metro Denver Area by providing nutritious meals and services that promote dignity, well-being and independence.
-Nourish delivers approximately 3,650 meals each week.
+Nourish Meals on Wheels (Nourish) is a nonprofit organization established to enrich the lives of seniors and others in the South Metro Denver Area by providing nutritious meals and services that promote dignity, wellbeing and independence.
+During the year ended June 30, 2024, Nourished delivered an average of 4,100 meals each week.